cloud-people/notetaker2/README.md

 Launch instructions
 Not best text search solution for title search
-Left off: authentication, linter, deploy in docker
+Left off: authentication, linter, deploy in docker ObjectId parsed to any sometimes.
+Gotta undersand better how this could work

 # APP
+Used bootstrap
+UI could be have better user feedback such as loaders, locks, etc Used fetch to get data.
+Have to study better, but angular http looked too much of a hassle with no big benefit Lacked proper error handling when dealing with api

+Instructions of how to run it

 ### Guidelines